benwhut/thirdweb-authentication/README.md

 ```
 A sample file called `env.local-example` is included.
 Rename it to `.env.local` and change the values accordingly.

-Finally, you can run the project with one of the following commands:
+Finally, run the project with one of the following commands:

 ```bash
 npm run dev